Best DAB digital radios to buy in 2014

-What's more, the advertised 'crystal clear sound' on digital radio isn't always the case.
+It's worth mentioning that the advertised 'crystal clear sound' on digital radio isn't always the case.
 DAB reception can be patchy in some areas, and you'll get a sort of 'bubbling' sound when the signal is weak or drops out, so don't discount the addition of an FM tuner to your radio for backup.

-One important thing to check before you buy is that you live in an area that receives DAB transmissions – currently around 93% of the UK is covered.
+One other important thing to check before you buy is that you live in an area that receives DAB transmissions – currently around 93% of the UK is covered.
 There's a handy postcode checker on the UK Digital Radio website if you're not sure.

 by Andy Clough